-Figure 13: Distributional Implications of Uniform Pricing
+Figure 12: Distributional Implications of Uniform Pricing

-Notes: Figure present average CV/spend across markets of similar demographic characteristic where each characteristic is divided into quartiles.
-"Low Income" ("High Income") reflects markets which are in the bottom (top) 25% of average income in the sample.
-"Few Families" ("Many Families") reflects markets which are in the bottom (top) 25% of percent of households with a child.
+Notes: Figure presents average CV/spend across markets of similar demographic characteristics where each characteristic is divided into quartiles.
+The "Aggregate" bar corresponds to the average CV/Spend across all markets.
+"Low Income" ("High Income") reflects markets in the bottom (top) 25% of average income in the sample.
+"Few Kids" ("Many Kids") reflects markets in the bottom (top) 25% of households with a child.